SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 > *Errors or typos?
 Topics missing?
 Hard to read? <a href="https://docs.google.com/forms/d/e/1FAIpQLScIt3ffetkaKW3gDv6FDk7CfUTNYP_HGmqQotSTtj2htKkVBw/viewform?usp=pp_url&entry.1739714854=https://maas.io/docs/troubleshooting-common-maas-issues" target = "_blank">Let us know.</a>*

+## Shrinking dynamic IP range

+**Problem:**
+Users may encounter errors when attempting to shrink the dynamic IP address range in MAAS due to conflicts with existing IP addresses or ranges.

+**Solution:**
+To troubleshoot and resolve this issue, follow these steps:

+1. **Check Current IP Ranges and Static Addresses:**
+   - Use the following SQL queries to check the current IP ranges and static IP addresses in the MAAS database:
+     ```sql
+     SELECT * FROM maasserver_iprange;
+     SELECT * FROM maasserver_staticipaddress WHERE text(ip) LIKE '192.168.0.%' ORDER BY ip;
+     ```
+   - Identify any existing IP addresses that may conflict with the desired new range.

+2. **Identify Sticky Addresses:**
+   - Identify any sticky addresses within the current range that may cause conflicts.
+Sticky addresses are IP addresses allocated by MAAS DHCP that persist over reboots.

+3. **Adjust IP Range:**
+   - Ensure that the new IP range does not overlap with any existing reserved or sticky addresses.
+Modify the start and end IP addresses to avoid conflicts.
+   - Example: If the current range is 192.168.0.194 - 192.168.0.220 and sticky addresses occupy 192.168.0.195 - 192.168.0.211, adjust the range to avoid these addresses.

+4. **Update MAAS Configuration:**
+   - After identifying a non-conflicting range, update the MAAS configuration to reflect the new IP range.

+5. **Database Updates:**
+   - If necessary, manually update the IP range in the MAAS database to ensure consistency.
+Make sure to backup the database before making any changes.

+By following these steps, users can effectively shrink the dynamic IP address range in MAAS without encountering conflicts with existing IP addresses or ranges.

 ## Overlapping subnets can break deployments

 Ensure that your subnets don't overlap to avoid deployment failures.
 Check and delete any outdated or redundant subnets through the Web UI.